ethannef/Parking-Sensor-Project/README2.md

 - Solution: radar detectors placed to cover multiple spaces each, augmenting per-space magnetic sensors
 - Simulation claim: "performing a simulation to determine parking spaces of the plurality of parking spaces for which the one or more radar-based vehicle detectors are insufficient to accurately determine whether any vehicle is present within the parking spaces greater than the defined accuracy threshold"
 - Gateway role: "the parking host system is part of a gateway device that serves as an interface between a cloud-based server system and the plurality of parking space sensors"

+**Advantages / Disadvantages (as stated by source):**
+- ❌ **Disadvantage of per-space sensor deployments (stated):** Patent explicitly states "if a large number of parking spaces are present, it may be prohibitively expensive and cumbersome to install a parking sensor in every parking space" — this is the problem the radar-augmentation approach is patented to solve
+- ✅ **Advantage of radar augmentation (stated):** Radar detectors cover multiple spaces each, reducing the number of sensors needed while maintaining accuracy above a defined threshold

 ---